1. Route Stats

 15. Camping

 There are numerous awesome and free dispersed camping opportunities throughout this route.
 The Apache-Sitgreaves National Forest allows dispersed camping nearly everywhere.
 The only exceptions are the Mount Baldy/Lee Valley Recreation Area, the Greer Recreation Area, the Black River Recreation Area, and Sipe White Mountain Wildlife Area.
 There will be prominent signs delineating these boundaries; signs will indicate that camping is only allowed in designated sites.
-Don't disperse camp in these zones.
+Don't dispersed camp in these zones.

 Beyond that, there are copious free camping opportunities.
 I've put POIs on the map for noted USFS campgrounds that El Lobo Lupus passes.
 Some of these have a fee to stay in and others do not.
 There are a few lodging opportunities along the route at USFS cabins and motels in Springerville, Alpine, Greer, and Hannagan Meadow.
 Call ahead to make reservations because these fill up quick during the summer season.